Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 * [[http://washington.joindiaspora.com]]
 * [[http://adams.joindiaspora.com]]

+You can check the version of these seeds when you click "DEBUG INFO" at the very bottom of each page.
+There the commit id and commit date is noted.

 ***How do I get past the login page when I don't have an account yet?***<br>
 To create a new account, go to: